 The "gallery rule" is to display artwork's focal point 57 inches from the floor.

-The focal point can be a person's eyes for portraits, the horizon for landscapes or the artwork's center for all others.
+The focal point can be a person's eyes for portraits, the horizon for landscapes or the canvas center for all others.

 Why 57 inches (4 feet and 8 inches)?
 This roughly corresponds to an "eye-level" for most people.